 |Monetary transmission mechanism||

-1. Any of several channels by which a change in the money supply of a country can cause changes in real variables.
-Most operate primarily within a country, but some, as through the exchange rate, operate through international transactions.
+1. Any of several channels through which a change in the money supply of a country can cause changes in real variables.
+Most operate primarily within a country, but some, such as through the exchange rate, operate through international transactions.

-2. Any of several ways that real and monetary shocks in one economy can be transmitted to another through monetary channels involving interest rates, exchange rates, and international capital flows.
+2. Any of several ways that real and monetary shocks in one economy can be transmitted to another through monetary channels involving interest rates, exchange rates, and/or international capital flows.

 |Monetary union||Two or more countries sharing a common currency.|